Lazuli42/ping-pong/README.md

-  # _Ping Pong!_
+  Ping Pong!

-  #### _Number to text converter, 8/19/2016_
+  Number to text converter, 8/19/2016_

-  #### By _**Zachary Baum**_
+  By _**Zachary Baum**_

-  ## Description
+  Description

   _Enter a number, and Ping Pong will count upwards to that number.
-Numbers divisible by 3 will be replaced with "ping", numbers divisible by 5 will be replaced with "pong", and numbers divisible by both will become "Ping Pong". _
+Numbers divisible by 3 will be replaced with "ping", numbers divisible by 5 will be replaced with "pong", and numbers divisible by both will become "Ping Pong"._

-  ## Setup/Installation Requirements
+  Setup/Installation Requirements

   _View the page on the web at the following link, or download the page and view locally._

   https://lazuli42.github.io/ping-pong

-  ## Specs
+  Specs

-  _1. When the user inputs a number, the program will return all the numbers before that number, starting at 1.
+  1. When the user inputs a number, the program will return all the numbers before that number, starting at 1. ex.
-    ex.
 2 -> "1, 2"

   2. When the program would return a number divisible by 3, it instead returns "ping".